fe-data/fe-docs/docs/apps/scan.rst

            :alt: Edit settings

 Adding or changing checkpoints is the first menu item in the navigation drawer (top left).
-You can add a new checkpoint by pressing the new checkpoint button (bottom right) or change an existing checkpoint by pressing the pencil button.
+You can add a new checkpoint by pressing the new checkpoint button (bottom right) or edit an existing checkpoint by pressing the pencil button.
-The easiest way to configure the App is to scan a configuration qrcode, which can be copied from the ``Qrcode`` popupmenu item in the `Scan keys <../usage/events.html#scan-keys>`_ overview when changing an event.
+The quickest way to configure the App is to scan a configuration qrcode, which you can copy from the ``Qrcode`` popupmenu item in the `Scan keys <../usage/events.html#scan-keys>`_ overview when editing an event.
-Pressing the qrcode button (top right) in the add/edit checkpoint gives you the option to to scan a configuration QRcode with the camera or to scan a configuration QRcode from an image file.
+Pressing the QR code button (top‑right) in the add/edit checkpoint screen gives you two options: scan a configuration QRcode with the camera, or load a configuration QRcode from an image file.

 **Server URL**
     The URL where you have installed WordPress.
 For example ``https://exampledomain.com``.
 Only secure connections (https) are allowed.